Bihar Elections Voting in Phase 2

-Patna: Brisk polling was underway on Tuesday across 122 assembly constituencies of Bihar, where 47.62 per cent of 3.7 crore voters exercised their franchise till 1 pm in the second and final phase of the high-stakes assembly polls, seen as a veritable referendum on the JD(U) president and Chief Minister Nitish Kumar.
+Patna: Bihar seemed to be heading towards a record-breaking turnout in the second and final phase of the high-stakes assembly polls, seen as a veritable referendum on its longest-serving Chief Minister Nitish Kumar, with 60.4 per cent of 3.7 crore voters across 122 constituencies having exercised their franchise till 3 pm.

+Polling began at a brisk pace, with figures made available by the Election Commission constantly surpassing the same for the corresponding period on November 6, when 121 seats had witnessed, in the first phase, the "highest ever turnout" of 65.09 per cent by the end of the day.

+Kishanganj, the lone Muslim-majority district in the state, recorded the highest polling percentage so far at 66.1, followed by adjoining Purnea (64.22) and Katihar (63.8).
+Voting turnout has also been high in south Bihar districts like Jamui (63.33), Gaya (62.74) and (62.26).
+Even in Nawada, the district with the lowest turnout, 53.17 per cent of the electors have already cast their vote.

-Although Kumar, who is a member of the state legislative council and has been in the seat of power longer than any of his predecessors, is not himself contesting the polls, the BJP-led NDA is banking on 'good governance' during his tenure to tackle the anti-incumbency factor.
+Although Kumar, who is a member of the state legislative council, is not himself contesting the polls, the BJP-led NDA is banking on 'good governance' during the tenure of the JD(U) president to tackle the anti-incumbency factor.

 The second phase, in which eight ministers of his cabinet are in the fray, involves high stakes for the ruling NDA, as also the opposition INDIA bloc, which pins its hopes on the incumbency factor, as well as the high concentration of Muslims in many of the poll-bound districts.